Matrices Totally Positive Relative to a Tree, II: Notation and Terminology

-For a T-TP matrix, properly less is required than for a TP matrix; moreover, like TP matrices, T-TP matrices are entry-wise positive since all the entries in a TP matrix are positive, $a_{ij}$ is positive for all $i$ and $j$ and we only consider connected trees.
+Observe that for a T-TP matrix, properly less is required than for a TP matrix; however, like TP matrices, T-TP matrices are entry-wise positive.

-In fact, if $T$ is a path with vertices labelled in natural order, a T-TP matrix is TP, and by definition it is straightforward that Adj$(A)$ has all positive entries, and if the path is labelled in some other way, a T-TP matrix is permutation similar to a TP matrix.
-Thus the result for paths is obvious.

-While if $T$ is a tree but not a path, only certain (re-ordered) proper principal submatrices of a T-TP matrix are required to be TP and the matrix itself need not be permutation similar to a TP matrix.

-There are many strong structural properties present in a TP matrix \cite{FJ}.
-Among them is the fact that the eigenvalues are real, positive and distinct, where the largest one the Perron root and its eigenvector may be taken to be positive.
-The fact that this property of a TP matrix holds for T-TP matrices is clear from the fact that the entries are positive.

-J. Garloff relayed an old conjecture of A. Neumaier --we refer to this as ``the T-TP conjecture"-- that for any tree $T$, the eigenvector associated with the smallest eigenvalue of a T-TP matrix should be signed according to the labelled tree $T$.
-More detailed information regarding T-TP matrices and the T-TP conjecture can be found in \cite{JCB}.

-We find here that the T-TP conjecture is correct for any trees whenever the matrix associated has positive determinant and all the submatrices of it associated with the deletion of pendant vertices are $P$-matrices.

-However although these conditions are sufficient are not necessary because it is possible to find matrices with negative determinant that are T-TP.
+\begin{deff} For a given labelled tree $T$ on $n$ vertices, we say that $A \in M_{n}(\mathbb{R})$ is {\tt pendent-$P$ relative to $T$} if all principal submatrices, associated with the deletion of pendent vertices, are P-matrices. \end{deff}

+Note that since in a P-matrix all the principal minors are positive the property of being pendent-$P$ relative to a tree is preserved by permutation similarity.

+\begin{deff} For a given labelled tree $T$ on $n$ vertices, we say that $A \in M_{n}(\mathbb{R})$ is {\tt $T$-positive} if it is T-TP and pendent-$P$ relative to $T$. \end{deff}

-Our arguments will heavily appeal to the adjoint of a T-TP matrix (or one satisfying additional hypotheses), as a surrogate for the inverse, and we frequently use Sylvester's determinantal identity \cite{B}, along with ad hoc arguments, to determine the sign pattern of the adjoint.
+Our arguments strongly use the adjoint of a T-TP matrix (or one satisfying additional hypotheses), as a surrogate for the inverse, and we frequently use Sylvester's determinantal identity, along with ad hoc arguments, to determine the sign pattern of the adjoint.